Monday, 28 July 2008

 There is, indeed, a reassertion of religious orthodoxy in all faiths in modern India—among Muslims and Christians as well as Sikhs and Hindus (and even, as it happens, among Jains).
 It is the illiberal tendencies in all these religions that, at the present juncture, are in the ascendant.
 The mullahs who abuse Sania Mirza or Taslima Nasreen, and the Sikh hardliners who terrorise the Dera Sacha Sauda, are also wholly opposed to the spirit of the Indian Constitution.
 But simply by virtue of numbers—Hindus are, after all, more than 80 per cent of India’s population—and their much wider political influence, Hindu bigotry is indisputably the most dangerous of them all.

 I feel that religious fundamentalism is one crucial area in which we see a marked deterioration in India over the past couple of decades.
-Increasingly all religions take rigid stand against any debate and dissent against the views of its more conservative members, make shrill threats and often attack property and persons to beat them into fearful obedience.
+Increasingly all religions take rigid stand against any debate and their more conservative members, they increasingly make shrill threats and often attack property and persons to beat them into fearful obedience.

-However, perhaps we also need to reflect more on the reasons behind "Some middle-class Indians are converted Hindutvawadis anyway."
+However, perhaps we also need to reflect more on the reasons behind the increasing support to Hindutva, about which Guha laments.
 During my journeys in India, I have been surprised more than once to find persons I knew as reasonable and open minded persons, are increasingly pessimistic about a dialogue with Muslims and expressing at least some support or understanding about Hindu conservatives.
-They may not condone the violence of Bajrang Dal or Vishwa Hindu Parishad but they perceive that State has given into obscurantists from Islam and other religions and that rights of Hindus are being eroded or are being treated unjustly.
+They may not condone the violence of Bajrang Dal or Vishwa Hindu Parishad but they perceive that State has given in to the obscurantists from Islam and other religions and that rights of Hindus are being eroded or are being treated unjustly.

-Everytime you try to say anything about Hindu fundamentalists, there are persons who attack you, abuse you and send threats.
-Why are you not talking about fundamentalists of other religions, they are doing worse things but no one talks about that, they say.
-I am not talking about these persons.
-But there are saner educated, thinking persons who feel that there is a large part of Indian accademics, activists, opinionists, writers, who have double standards, "they are very vocal in denouncing the evils of Hindu bigotry but are silent about bigots from other religions".
+There are saner educated, thinking persons who feel that there is a large part of Indian academics, activists, writers, who have double standards, "They are very vocal in denouncing the evils of Hindu bigotry but are silent about bigots from other religions".

-Perhaps it is correct that by sheer numbers Hindu bigotry is indeed more dangerous but the strategey of condemning only Hindu fundamentalists, may not be the best way to go about it!
+Perhaps it is correct that by sheer numbers Hindu bigotry is indeed more dangerous but the strategy of condemning only Hindu fundamentalists, may not be the best way to go about it!

 Every time the State allows a Taslima to be made a prisoner and exiled while her attackers roam free and make death threats in TV and State Assembly, every time the State allows goons to ransack libraries and destroy manuscripts, or threaten a person like M. F. Hussein, India becomes weaker, fundamentalists become more confident and reasonable persons are forced to withdraw in their shells.